yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 ## 1. Latency measurement in user space

-While user application developers are working on performance sensitive code, one common requirement is do latency/time measurement in their code.
-This kind of code could be temporary code for debug, test or profiling purpose, or permanent code that could provide performance tracing data in software production mode.
+While user application developers are working on performance-sensitive code, a common requirement is to measure the latency or time in their code.
+This type of code can be used temporarily for debugging, testing, or profiling purposes, or permanently to provide performance tracing data in software production mode.

-Linux kernel provides gettimeofday() and clock_gettime() system calls for user application high resolution time measurement.
-The gettimeofday() is us level, and clock_gettime is ns level.
-However, the major concerns of these system calls usage are the additional performance cost caused by calling themselves.
+The Linux kernel provides the gettimeofday() and clock_gettime() system calls for high-resolution time measurement in user applications.
+The gettimeofday() provides microsecond-level resolution, while clock_gettime() provides nanosecond-level resolution.
+However, one major concern when using these system calls is the additional performance cost caused by the overhead of the function call itself.

 In order to minimize the perf cost of gettimeofday() and clock_gettime() system calls, Linux kernel uses the vsyscalls(virtual system calls) and VDSOs (Virtual Dynamically linked Shared Objects) mechanisms to avoid the cost